rehierl/node-tree-outliner/3-basic-design/3-3-2-sxn-one-section.md

 <!-- ======================================================================= -->
 ## derived statements

-(downwards):
+**CLARIFICATION**
-Section `s` loosely contains any descendant of node `x`, if section `s` strictly contains node `x`.
+(downwards): Section `s` loosely contains any descendant of node `x`, if section `s` strictly contains node `x`.

 * `(s strictly-contains x)` and `(s loosely-contains (x+i))`
 * `(s contains x)` and `(s contains (x+i))`

-(upwards):
+**Memory hook**
+Strictly associating a single node is therefore equivalent to associating a whole subtree of nodes.
+With the root of that subtree being the strictly associated node.

+**CLARIFICATION**
-Any descendant of node `x` loosely belongs to section `s`, if node `x` strictly belongs to section `s`.
+(upwards): Any descendant of node `x` loosely belongs to section `s`, if node `x` strictly belongs to section `s`.

 * `(x strictly-belongs-to s)` and `((x+i) loosely-belongs-to s)`
 * `(x belongs-to s)` and `((x+i) belongs-to s)`

-(upwards, rephrased):
+**CLARIFICATION**
-Node `y` loosely belongs to section `t`, if `y` is a descendant of node `x` and if `x` strictly belongs to `t`:
+(upwards, rephrased): Node `y` loosely belongs to section `t`, if `y` is a descendant of node `x` and if `x` strictly belongs to `t`:

 * `(y loosely-belongs-to t)`, if some `x in N` exists such that `(x ancestor-of y)` and `(x strictly-belongs-to t)`

+**Memory hook**
-Consequently, any node automatically loosely belongs to any section that strictly contains any of its ancestors.
-Each node can therefore belong to any number of sections.
+Any node loosely belongs to any section that strictly contains any of its ancestors.
+Each node may therefore loosely belong to any number of sections.

-These loose relationships can not be undefined because they will be established automatically as soon as an ancestor is strictly associated with a section.
+These loose relationships can not be undefined because they will be established automatically by the structure of the node tree as soon as an ancestor is strictly associated with a section.

-The only method to break up these loose relationships is to change the structure of the node tree.
-Obviously, that is not allowed because the purpose of these associations is ultimately to represent the tree's logical structure as is.
+The only method to break up those loose relationships is to change the structure of the node tree.
+Obviously, that is not allowed because the purpose of the associations is ultimately to represent the tree's logical structure as is.